 33. Cough Medicine (DXM)

 Although rare, long-term use of inhalants can cause delirium and confusion.
 Not to mention, it’s often the starting point for developing a substance use disorder in the future.
-Inhalants can cause severe damage to the central nervous system that can lead to many impaired functions of the brain and body.
+Inhalants can cause severe damage to the central nervous system, leading to many impaired functions of the brain and body.
 Estimates also say almost 45% of inhalant users develop a personality disorder.

 According to various studies, marijuana can fall under multiple categories, including a depressant, a stimulant, and sometimes a hallucinogen.
 The only category marijuana could never be considered for is opiates.
 It has mind-altering compounds known as tetrahydrocannabinol (THC), which give people the “high” most users report.
 While rare, marijuana use disorder, chronic users are at risk of developing an addiction.
 The latest data suggest that at least 30% of marijuana users have some degree of dependence.